 Apps running Tiny Containers benefit from a cost reduction on both the Essential (0.01 per hour) and Professional (0.025 per hour) plans.

-Customers who signed up prior to August 2016 may belong to a legacy Galaxy plan where pricing varies by plan, support tier selected, containers used, and container size.
-Please note there is no free tier on Galaxy.
+Customers who signed up prior to January 2020 may belong to a legacy Galaxy plan where pricing varies by plan, support tier selected, containers used, and container size.

 Pricing is impacted by: